PaskLab/adastry-ui/docs/docs/export/rewards-csv.md

 You can filter by **Year** and **Period** (Q1, Q2, Q3, Q4 or Full year).

+You can customize the **Fiscal Year Start Month** to match your company or local legislation needs.
+The **Period** will adapt to the chosen start month.

 ## Format Options

 Each available **.csv** format options are described bellow along with supplementary details where needed.